A case study in market entry strategy

 Chagee appears niche.
 Chinese tea, cultural heritage, traditional aesthetics.
 But it operates like Starbucks with 8-second automated service and 7,300 stores.

-Both are mainstream dressed as niche.
+Both are mainstream operations dressed in niche aesthetics.

-But here's the real parallel.
 Laufey gets discovered for the aesthetic: the vintage look, the orchestral arrangements, the cool factor.
 She gets kept for the music.
 It actually works on repeat.

 The question for Chagee is whether the same trick works in reverse: can a brand that gets discovered for luxury packaging keep you coming back for the tea?